Arniiiii/nvchad_config_cpp/README.md

         - [x] What else `gitsigns` can?
             - [x] add some mappings for it
     - [x] it appears vim had built-in diff mode.
 Added some mappings for it
+    - [ ] how to do pr review inside of neovim?
 - [x] `tmux` navigator.
 Added keybindings for it. `Ctrl+hjkl` for navigating + `tmux` integration!!!
 - [ ] Find out if there's a way to turn on less plugin not lazily.
 Investigation
     - [ ] `ft` for some plugins works, for some not, IDK why